Frequently Asked Questions

 What is Habitat for Humanity?

 Habitat for Humanity International is a non-profit organization whose mission is to eliminate poverty housing by building simple, decent, affordable houses for people in need, which helps revitalize neighborhoods.
-Habitat was founded on Christian principles, but we welcome partners from any faith–or from no faith–who are willing to pick up a hammer to help improve the lives of families needing decent shelter.
+Habitat was founded on Christian principles, but we welcome partners from any faith–or no faith–who are willing to pick up a hammer to help improve the lives of families needing decent shelter.

 Habitat for Humanity of Greater New Haven, Inc. works in partnership with individuals, foundations, corporations, small businesses, congregations, schools, civic groups and more than 2,000 volunteers annually to accomplish this mission.